Prose and Poetry Frequently Asked Questions

 Q. The category says we can use an "excerpt" from a poem.
 How long is an excerpt?

 A. There is no specified required number of lines; however, the cutting of the poem should meet the definition of excerpt which is "a passage selected or extracted."

 Q. My literary selection is catalogued as a novel-in-verse.
 In which contest, prose or poetry, may it be performed?

-A. If a literary work can be officially documented as a novel-in-verse, it is considered poetry for UIL competition.
+A. If a literary work can be officially documented as a novel-in-verse (such as the Library of Congress Cataloguing), it is considered poetry for UIL competition.

 Electronic Retrieval Devices Used fo Documentation

 Q. May I show the contest director my documentation on my e-reader or tablet rather than printing the document?

 A. No. This would not mee the constitutional requirments.
 (See further discussion online on the Oral Interpretation page of the UIL website.)